pinkpong111/Vector-Storm-Theory/README.md

 EasyEdit2 (arXiv:2504.15133) documents the failure signature directly:

-> Increasing the activation scaling coefficient does not consistently improve performance and may lead to **multi-peak or unstable behaviors** — potentially caused by competing objectives within a single steering vector or deeper nonlinearity in activation space.
+> Increasing the activation scaling coefficient does not consistently improve performance and may lead to **multi-peak or unstable behaviors** — potentially caused by competing objectives within a single steering vector *(standard ML activation-steering sense — not a VST orientation vector)* or deeper nonlinearity in activation space.

 Multi-peak instability = VST Stage 1 friction accelerated by excessive injection amplitude.
 The space has multiple competing attractors; forcing high-amplitude injection activates all of them simultaneously, producing oscillation rather than convergence.